-- Recognize them.
-Another step in gaining trust comes with simply recognizing your customers.
+- Recognize them: Another step in gaining trust comes with simply recognizing your customers.
 Send an email thanking them for their purchase.
-More personalized efforts can also be taken, such as hand-written thank-yous, or even swag can gain and maintain their loyalty.
+More personalized efforts can also be taken, such as hand-written thank-you notes, or even swag can gain and maintain their loyalty.

 These are a few steps to obtaining customer trust.
 Creating a strong business that thanks its patrons goes a long way in encouraging sharing.
 Keep these smart tactics in mind when promoting your referral business.

 Have clear marketing goals in mind